EdDataScienceEES/tutorial-sharkie58/index.md

   - b) Set your working directory
   - c) Load your data
 - 3. Useful packages
-  - a) Cleaning column names
+  - a) Cleaning up your data with janitor
-  -
+  - b) Loading packages with pacman
+  - c) Data summary using skimr
 - Simple keyboard shortcuts
   - Format your script with one click
 - Advanced keyboard shortcuts